Non-Cartesian Guarded Recursion with Daggers: Classical Guarded Recursion

 \subsection{Categorically}

-In this section, we recall the main categorical structure underlying guarded recursion, sometimes referred to as \emph{synthetic guarded domain theory} \cite{birkedal2012first}.
+In this section, we recall the main categorical structure underlying guarded recursion, referred to as \emph{synthetic guarded domain theory} \cite{birkedal2012first}.
 We write $\Scat$ for the category $\Set^{\N^{\mathrm op}}$, referred to as the \emph{topos of trees}.
 The definition of this category involves the natural numbers $\N$ with the usual order, which is pictured below.
-Its opposite category, namely $\N^{\mathrm op}$, is also pictured next.
+We also picture its opposite category, $\N^{\mathrm op}$.

 The notation $\Set^{\N^{\mathrm op}}$ means that the objects of the category are functors $\N^{\mathrm op} \to \Set$.
 A functor $X \colon \N^{\mathrm op} \to \Set$ assigns to every object $n$ of $\N$ (\ie~a natural number) a set $X(n)$ and to every morphism of $\N$ (such as $n \leq n{+}1$) a function $r^X_n$ between the sets $X(n{+}1)$ and $X(n)$, and therefore $X$ can be pictured in the category $\Set$: